19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 17\.—(1) Any employer who —

-(a) fails to pay his employee in accordance with any provision of Part III or of sections 77 to 80 of the Employment Act (Cap.
+(a) fails to pay his employee in accordance with sections 9 and 9A or any provision of sections 77 to 80 and 84A of the Employment Act (Cap.
 91) as made applicable by section 12; or

 [28/2008 wef 31/10/2008]

 (b) contravenes section 81 of the Employment Act as made applicable by section 12,

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 6 months or to both.
+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

 [42/2004 wef 01/10/2004]